H-kaddour/libft/README.md

-# libft
-Libft contain all the function
+Libft project contain all the function accept the Bonus part.